cuckoovg/plooxApp-1/README.md

-PlooxPOS 5 is a free point of sale system build using Laravel, TailwindCSS, Vue and other open-source resources.
+Bizera 1.0 is a free point of sale system build using Laravel, TailwindCSS, Vue and other open-source resources.
 This POS System focuses on utilities and functionalities to offer for most businesses all the tools they need to manage better their store.
-PlooxPOS include a responsive and beautiful dashboard that ease the interaction either on a smartphone, tables or desktops.
+Bizera include a responsive and beautiful dashboard that ease the interaction either on a smartphone, tables or desktops.

 # Support Terms

-1 - The support on PlooxPOS only applies to the information provided by the users while creating an issue.
+1 - The support on Bizera only applies to the information provided by the users while creating an issue.
 This means we won't either do the installation on your server or check an issue on your server.
 You're therefore invited not to post your server information while creating an issue.
 We'll use your explanations to reproduce your issue and therefore to solve it.

 # Troubleshooting
 Here we list the knowns issues and the way around.
 Not everyone is likely to face these issues as it depends on the used enviroment.